WJSV broadcast day: Method of recording the day

 In 1939, the standard way to make an audio recording of a live radio broadcast was by cutting an instantaneous transcription disc, since audio tape recording had not yet been perfected.
-The typical disc used in this situation was a double-sided 16-inch (41 cm.) platter which could record approximately fifteen minutes of audio on each side.
-A major advantage of cutting an instantaneous disc, as opposed to making a record, was that the disc did not need any further processing to be playable, although unlike a finished record this disc was so soft it would wear out after a few plays.
-By late 1939 transcription discs were being used fairly commonly in the industry, even though the networks still aired the majority of their programs live.
-However many performers and sponsors were using transcription discs to record their own shows, thus allowing them to later review their programs.
-And NBC's nighttime series Information Please had just begun recording its shows onto instantaneous discs so that the program could be re-aired later that night on the West Coast.
+The typical disc used in this situation was a double-sided 16-inch (41 cm) platter which could record approximately fifteen minutes of audio on each side.
+A major advantage of cutting an instantaneous disc, as opposed to making a record, was that the disc did not need any further processing to be playable, although unlike a finished record, this disc was so soft it would wear out after a few plays.
+By late 1939, transcription discs were being used fairly commonly in the industry, even though the networks still aired the majority of their programs live.
+However, many performers and sponsors were using transcription discs to record their own shows, thus allowing them to later review their programs.
+In addition, NBC's nighttime series Information Please had just begun recording its shows onto instantaneous discs so that the program could be re-aired later that night on the West Coast.

-But nearly all of the programs being recorded ran for only fifteen or thirty minutes, and rarely for more than one hour.
+However, nearly all of the programs being recorded ran for only fifteen or thirty minutes, and rarely for more than one hour.
 Since a disc could only record about fifteen minutes on each side, the job of recording an entire 19-hour broadcast day would require 38 16-inch discs.
 It would also require having somebody available every fifteen minutes to set up and execute each transcription, and to perform this task a somewhat daunting seventy-six consecutive times over a nineteen-hour period.